bmx-ng/bmx-site/docs/api/sdl/sdl.sdlhaptic/tsdlhapticperiodic.md

 sidebar_label: TSDLHapticPeriodic
 ---

+A wave-shaped effect that repeats itself over time.

 The type determines the shape of the wave and the other parameters determine the dimensions of the wave.